Kevdawg1/edi-cargo-project/README.md

 1. Log in or sign up for a Microsoft Azure account.
 2. Create an Azure Container Registry with the following details:
-    * Registry Name: ensure that the registry name matches the domain of the Docker Image i.e. testdockerkevin
+    * Registry Name: ensure that the registry name matches the domain of the Docker Image i.e. clearaitakehomeproject
     * Location: select the closest region to your physical location
     * SKU: Standard
 3. Once created, navigate to Settings > Access Keys > Admin User: Enabled.